Near-Optimal Stochastic Bin-Packing in Large Service Systems with Time-Varying Item Sizes: Solving the Single-Server Problem

-In this section, we solve the single-server optimization problem in \eqref{eq:sat:ssss-opt-problem} through the linear program (LP) in \eqref{eq:sat:ssss-lp}.
-We first derive \eqref{eq:sat:ssss-lp} as a linear program relaxation of the single-server optimization problem, and then construct a single-server policy that achieves the optimal value of the LP, which implies the optimality of the policy.
-Moreover, the constructed single-server policy is a Markovian policy, so it can be converted to an asymptotically optimal policy for the infinite-server optimization problem through \metapolicy.
+In this section, we show the equivalence of the single-server problem in \eqref{eq:sat:ssss-opt-problem} and a linear program (LP) as stated in \Cref{theo:single-opt}.
+The equivalence needs to be proved in two directions.
+In \Cref{sec:sat:lp-relaxation}, we first derive the linear program \eqref{eq:sat:ssss-lp} as a relaxation of the single-server problem \eqref{eq:sat:ssss-opt-problem} so that the optimal value of the LP is a lower bound to the optimal value of \eqref{eq:sat:ssss-opt-problem}.
+Then in \Cref{sec:sat:policy-class-lp-based}, we will construct a Markovian single-server policy that achieves the optimal value of the LP, which implies the optimality of the policy.